 “Nerve,” according to activist-writer Midge Decter, is “the one thing all writers need.”
 Her own career has demonstrated this principle several times over, as Decter’s controversial opinions have put her at the center of public debates over issues such as feminism and foreign policy.
 A neoconservative who enjoys debunking cherished liberal beliefs, Decter has inspired both fury and respect among readers.
 Even those who disagree violently with her insist that hers is “an opinion to be reckoned with.”

-She was born Midge Rosenthal on July 25, 1927, one of three daughters of Harry and Rose (Calmenson) Rosenthal, in St. Paul, Minnesota.
+Decter was born Midge Rosenthal on July 25, 1927, one of three daughters of Harry and Rose (Calmenson) Rosenthal, in St. Paul, Minnesota.
 Her father owned a sporting goods store in which Midge helped as a clerk.
-She dreamed of becoming a writer as a young child; as a student at Central High School in St. Paul, she worked on the literary magazine.
+Her mother worked with her father in the store, while also running the family household and leading several communal organizations; Decter described her years later as “very nearly omnicompetent, with an overweening sense of duty.”
+Decter dreamed of becoming a writer as a young child; as a student at Central High School in St. Paul, she worked on the literary magazine.
 After high school, however, she stopped relying upon traditional educational venues for writing experience.
 She studied for one year at the University of Minnesota, then transferred to New York’s Jewish Theological Seminary for two years, and later briefly attended New York University, but she never received a college degree.